mobilemind/js2uri/README.md

 grunt plugin to convert a JavaScript file to a URI, such as a `javascript:` bookmarklet or an iOS app protocol scheme link.

+## Compatibility
+Version 1.3.0 begins grunt 0.4.0 compatibility and ends compatibility with earlier versions of grunt.
+Use version 1.2.0 if you require grunt 0.3.x compatibility.

 ## Example
 The code